Diplomate in Chiropractic

 Method of Instruction

-• This course uses a flipped classroom approach to maximise learning and integration.
-Lectures, coursework and reading will be shared in the learning hub in the month prior to module dates so participants can work at their own pace during the month
+• This course uses a face-to-face and flipped classroom approach to maximise learning and integration.
+Lectures, coursework and reading will be shared in the learning hub prior to module dates so participants can work at their own pace during the month

 Assessment